rosslight/Darp.Utils/README.md

     .BuildServiceProvider();

 IDialogService dialogService = provider.GetRequiredService<IDialogService>();
+// Specify the dataContext of the window the dialog is supposed to be shown on
+//    .WithDialogRoot(mainWindowViewModel)
 await _dialogService.CreateMessageBoxDialog("Title", "Message").ShowAsync();

 // Assumes you have registered a view for 'SomeViewModel' in a ViewLocator